Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 > 📁 **Important**: Although the file is embedded within the code, please also include the original file in the `assets/` folder.
 This facilitates development, testing, and future modifications. **This rule does not apply to dependencies used by opt-in features, which should prefer runtime download over the internet instead of base64 embedding.**

-### 🖥️ Launcher Requirements (rcur_importer_launcher)
+### 🖥️ Launcher Requirements (`rcur_importer_launcher`)

-The .rcur importer launcher, written in C++, plays a critical role and must follow these requirements:
+The `.rcur` importer launcher, written in C++, plays a critical role and must follow these requirements:

 * **Prioritize minimalism and efficiency.** The code must introduce minimal overhead and remain as concise as possible without sacrificing readability.
-* **The executable file must be located at** `rcur_importer_launcher/rcur_importer_launcher.exe` and must be committed to the repository to avoid breaking file path assumptions.
+* **The C++ source file must be located at**: `rcur_importer_launcher/rcur_importer_launcher.cpp`

-Use MSVC (cl.exe) to build the launcher:
+* **The executable is not tracked by Git and should not be committed.** It is automatically excluded by `.gitignore` and rebuilt by CI during deployment.

+#### 🛠️ Build Instructions (for Local Testing)

+Use **MSVC (`cl.exe`)** to build the launcher before submitting changes.
+The executable **must compile cleanly with no warnings** and behave correctly under this command:

 ```cmd
 cl rcur_importer_launcher.cpp /link /SUBSYSTEM:WINDOWS shell32.lib
 ```

-> 📁 **Note**: The launcher binary is intentionally committed to the repository because it is referenced by the main application for runtime download over the internet.
-To ensure this mechanism works correctly, the file path must remain consistent.
-The binary is small (~90 KB) and changes infrequently.
+* This command **must succeed on Windows with the default MSVC developer environment** (e.g., Visual Studio Command Prompt).
+* This ensures compatibility with the CI build system and prevents platform-specific deviations.
+* You are expected to test your changes using this build locally before opening a pull request.

+> ℹ️ The resulting `.exe` will be placed in the same folder and is ignored by Git.
+> ✅ CI will handle building and hashing the executable as part of the release pipeline.

 ---